 Frozen Dessert Packaging

 Try this: Go back to the basic chocolate, vanilla, and strawberry flavors.
-Then, go through a package testing process to determine strong enough purchase drivers to compete against both basic and abstract flavors.
+Then, go through a package testing process to determine the purchase drivers that are strong enough to compete against both basic and abstract flavors.
 For ideation, look at CPG categories where a product is what it is, and use them as swipe files for your packaging, copy, and design.

 Keeping Your Consumer in Mind

 The cost of a frozen food category is wider than most imagine.
-You can buy a Lean Cuisine for 2.99 or you can buy a similar Annie’s product for 9.99.
-This is an easier example to see, as parents will pay the premium to put healthier ingredients into their kiddo’s bodies.
-But it shows how you can pay over 300% for nearly the same product.
+You can buy a Lean Cuisine for $2.99, or you can buy a similar Annie’s product for $9.99.
+This is a more straightforward example to see, as parents will pay the premium to put healthier ingredients into their children’s bodies.
+However, it highlights how you can pay over 300% more for nearly the same product.

 Going beyond the price difference, understanding your consumer is more than how much they will pay.